emarcey/cicerone/glossary/brewing.md

 * **Infusion Mashing:** the most common mashing technique, developed by British and Irish brewers
 	* Simple, single-temperature mash, ideal for well modified grains
 	* See [06__infusion_mashing](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F06__infusion_mashing)
-* **Kegerator:** a type of direct-draw system, consisting of a small refrigerator cabinet that holds and cools keg, with a draft tower mounted for pouring.
-	* The beer moves a few feet from keg to glass
-	* A few number of brands, 1-8, at most
-* **Keystone:** a plastic or wooden insert used to seal the small opening on the flat surface of a cask
-	* designed to form a seal with a tap for dispensing beer
 * **Lautering:** process of separating wort/mash from residual grain as efficiently as possibly
 	* Usually consists of mashout, recirculation, sparging
-* **Lightstruck:** beer with off-aromas due to 3MBT (3-methyl-2-butene-1-thiol), caused by unprotected exposure to UV light
-	* 1875, odor/taste first described by German chemist Dr. Carl Lintner
-	* 1960s, Yoshiro Kuroiwa helped figure out the cause, and that it was the blue part of the visible spectrum
-	* Caused by iso-alpha acids mixing with sulfur-containing compounds when light breaks them off
-	* New Tetra and hexa hops are resilient against skunking, known as "light stable"
-* **Nitrogenated beer:** this occurs when nitrogen (N2) is dissolved in beer (usually with a bit of CO2 - 70:30 ration of N2:CO2), most closely associated with Irish stouts
-	* notable for its foamy pour, followed by creamy, persistent head
-		* this is due to relative insolubility of nitrogen in beer (about 100x less soluble than CO2)
-		* the head often lasts longer than the beer itself
-	* less carbonated than most beer, less acidic flavor
-	* mechanism:
-		* on draught, uses a special mechanism with a restrictor plate immediately before the faucet - perforated to encourage lots of small N2 bubble
-		* in canned beer, a widget replaces the restrictor plate
-	* first marketed during Guinness' 200th anniversary celebration in 1959
-		* initially called it easy serve
-		* first released only in England, then 5 years later in Ireland (1964)
-		* coincided for Guinness with use of metal kegs over wooden casks
 * **Original Gravity:** density of wort prior to fermentation, giving an estimate of wort sugar content as well as potential alcohol content
 * **Open Fermentation:** fermentation that takes place in vessels "open" to environment; began prior to introduction of closed vessels
 	* now usually done in special clean rooms with minimal contamination and good air flow